testersakage/mineclonia-jtest/mods/ITEMS/mcl_portals/README.md

-# Portals mod for MineClone 2
+# Portals mod for Mineclonia
 ## How to create portals

 Nether portal: Build a frame of obsidian, with at least 6 blocks inside it, and use a flint and steel inside it.